anshify/A-s-Squad-Canteen-Management-System/README.md

 **Our Experience:**

-It was a wonderful experience to be a part of this hackathon.This being our first hackathon taught us a way more than what we could achieve by self learning.Overall it was fun to develop a project in a team wherein we all work hard to meet the deadline and also enjoy each other's company during the entire period of development.
+It was a wonderful experience to be a part of this hackathon.This being our first hackathon taught us a way more than what we could achieve by self learning because of getting mentorship from time to time.Overall it was fun to develop a project in a team wherein we all work hard to meet the deadline and also enjoy each other's company during the entire period of development.

-Thank you for considering our project!
+**Thank you for considering our project!**